Dumitru Dan: Controversy

-Research has shown that Drumitu Dan’s version of his walk told late in life during the 1960s and 1970s was fabricated and did not match the account he told to newspapers in 1914 while he was walking in the United States.
+Research has shown that Dumitru Dan’s version of his walk told late in life during the 1960s and 1970s was fabricated and did not match the account he told to newspapers in 1914 while he was walking in the United States.
 He instead said he started his walk in 1912, not 1910, with no mention of a race.
 He said he had only walked in Europe thus far and said in 1913 he served in the Balkan War where he was seriously wounded.
 He had not been to Africa, Asia, South and Central America, Australia, Russia, and Alaska as he claimed later in life.
 He instead said in 1914 that he took up the walk again that year after recovering from war wounds.
 His walking in 1914 was the first year with proof of photographs, newspaper articles, and certificates.

-In 1914-15 he walked in England and Scotland, America, the Caribbean, and finally in Spain.
+In 1914–15 he walked in England and Scotland, America, the Caribbean, and finally in Spain.
 Paul Parvu did not walk with him 60,000 miles from Romania.
 Parvu was from Cleveland, Ohio, where Dan met him for the first time in 1914.
 There was no dog involved.
 They walked together for only three months.
 Parvu did not wound his legs in Alaska, and did not die in Florida.
 After walking in Washington D.C., Parvu returned to Ohio and lived on for many years.
-In 1914-15, Dan never mentioned to reporters a race involving the Touring Club of France.
+In 1914–15, Dan never mentioned to reporters a race involving the Touring Club of France.
 No evidence has ever been found about a race involving 200 international participants.
 Dan said in 1914 he was walking on wager.
 It is estimated that Dan actually only walked only about 3,000 miles total, but for some reason added to his story later in life.